oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose.md

 Below steps provide an example to podman-compose to create the podman network and deploy containers for a Sharded Database on a single Oracle Linux 8 host.

 **IMPORTANT:** This example uses 23c RDBMS and 23c GSM Docker Images.

-Also, this example enables the SNR RAFT feature while deploying the Sharded Database.
+**IMPORTANT:** Also, this example enables the SNR RAFT feature while deploying the Sharded Database.

 - [Step 1: Install Podman compose](#install-podman-compose)
 - [Step 2: Complete the prerequisite steps](#complete-the-prerequisite-steps)